ramonasuncion/tts/README.md

-# Piper TTS Service
+# Piper TTS

-Piper TTS Service is a FastAPI-based library for local, high-speed neural text-to-speech synthesis.
+Piper TTS is a FastAPI-based library for local, high-speed neural text-to-speech synthesis.

 https://github.com/user-attachments/assets/d545fa6f-5a4f-4dc7-8460-3a5d0ab15ff1

+This is part of a collection of services for my AI agent Norman.

 ## Installation